exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 ```
 Please note that if `@DialogField` is specified but a widget annotation is not, the field will not be rendered.
 This is because `@DialogField` exposes only the most common information about a field and does not specify which HTML component to use.

 The other way around, you can specify a widget annotation and omit the `@DialogField`.
 A field like this will be rendered (without *label* and *description*, etc.), but its value will not be persisted.
-This usage may ba handy indeed if you need a merely "temporary" or "service" field.
+This usage may be handy if you need a merely "temporary" or "service" field.

 In cases when the dialog class extends another class that has some fields marked with widget annotations, relevant fields from both the superclass and child class are rendered.
 All fields from the superclass and child class (even those sharing the same name) are considered different and rendered separately.

 Still, namesake fields may interfere if rendered within the same container (dialog or tab).
 Therefore, avoid “field name collisions” between a superclass and a child class where possible.
-Even so, if you wish to engage in some deliberate "field overriding", refer to chapters on the use of `@Extends`, `@Replace` and `@Ignore`.
+Even so, if you wish to do some deliberate "field overriding", refer to the [chapter](reusing-code.md) speaking about the use of `@Extends`, `@Replace` and `@Ignore`.

-Unless manually aligned with use of a `@Place` annotation (see), the fields are sorted in order of their *ranking*.
+Unless manually aligned with `@Place` annotation, the fields are sorted in order of their *ranking*.
 If several fields have the same (or default) *ranking*, they are rendered in the order in which they appear in the source code.
+Class fields appear before class methods.
 Fields collected from ancestral classes have precedence over fields from child classes.

+There are specific recommendations concerning fields' and methods' ordering.
+See the [Ordering widgets](#ordering-widgets) section below.

 ## Widgets (A-Z)